Why is Purim important for Believers? Isn’t it a Jewish holiday?

 There are actually many reasons why Purim and the story of Esther are important for Believers.
-However, to understand them, we need to first recap key aspects of the book of Esther…
+However, to understand them, we need first to recap key aspects of the book of Esther.

-This is Esther’s background and history, the things that shaped Esther’s character and faith.
-But Esther’s life would not remain the same…
+This is Esther’s background and history; the things that shaped Esther’s character and faith.
+But Esther’s life would not remain the same.

 Ahasuerus—also known Xerxes I—ruled over the kingdom of Persia in what is generally believed to be the 5th century BC.